5 No-Brainer Moves to Make if You’re Worried About a Stock Market Crash

 Some people attempt what’s known as market timing, which means they try to cash out their investments before the market crashes.
 Or they don’t invest when stocks are surging because they think the market is overpriced.

 A better strategy is to practice dollar-cost averaging, which means you invest a set amount at regular intervals.
-If you invest in a 401(k) or a similar employer-sponsored retirement account, you’re already doing this since you’re investing money from each paycheck.
+If you invest in a 401(k) or a similar employer-sponsored retirement account, you’re already doing this because you’re investing money from each paycheck.
 The same goes for if you automatically invest each month in a Roth IRA or traditional IRA.
-Over time, dollar-cost averaging tends to produce better returns than trying to time the market.
+Over time, dollar-cost averaging – combined with a buy-and-hold strategy – tends to produce better returns than trying to time the market.

 2. Build Your Emergency Fund